Last reviewed · 8 May 2026 · Independent UK SRS Reference

 Foundation phase before data work meaningfully begins.
 Materiality assessment and gap analysis are pre-requisites — running data collection without these creates wasted effort.

-Two reliefs are built into UK SRS itself and would apply through the FCA's rules:
+Two reliefs are built into UK SRS itself and would apply through the FCA's rules.

-• Scope 3 emissions: one-year deferral.
+• Scope 3 emissions: elective one-year relief.

 for one year from the date of initial application.